 Last Antecedent Rule

-Construction is not interpretation
+Statute Construction is NOT interpretation

 THE DEFINITION OF REGULATE KEEPS CHANGING.

 The first two editions of Black’s Law Dictionary used the Webster’s definition.
 The third edition, in 1933 after we lost our right to own gold coins, and after Congress changed our national anthem to one that did not mention God, added:

 “Power to regulate is power to establish reasonable limitations but does not generally include power to prohibit.”

 Then they added separate lengthy definition for Regulations for an Executive Department (editions 4 to 6, but not later editions), and a separate definition for Regulations plural (editions 5 and 6, but not later editions).